usegalaxy-eu/operations/storage.md

 So dnb01 will be available under /data/dnb01

-# Different kind of storages
+# Different kinds of storage

 * managed iSilon storage (NFS)
 * managed NetApp storage (NFS, S3 possible)
 * zfs1: Big machine (>200TB) with spinning disks and SSD cache frontend (self-build)
 * ssds1: SSD-only machine (24x1.8TB) (self-build)

-# Group based storage
+# Group-based storage

-It is possible to assign storage to dedicated Galaxy users groups.
-For example the above storage `dp01` is dedicated for the DataPLANT project and can be only used by researchers associated with the `dataplant` Galaxy group.
+It is possible to assign storage to dedicated Galaxy user groups.
+For example, the above storage `dp01` is dedicated to the DataPLANT project and can be only used by researchers associated with the `dataplant` Galaxy group.
 This works via our dynamic job submission system (sorting-hat).
-All jobs are going through this rules and we added a special one for the `dataplant` group.
+All jobs are going through these rules and we added a special one for the `dataplant` group.
 See the code [here](https://github.com/usegalaxy-eu/sorting-hat/pull/9/files#diff-383169e44c84e4fdd975aa09423aa5152bd87e5fc2fd7482acad1caa071d131aR149).
 The drawback is that you can not easily assign multiple storage backends to one group or different weights at the moment.